unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## General benefits of coherence, __for researchers__

-> Choosing the right community / platform is strategical for research-oriented software
+> Choosing the right community / platform is strategic for research-oriented software

 + The abstraction gap is likely lower
   * less development effort